The New Faces of Pride: Maisie Richardson-Sellers on Diversifying the Entertainment Industry and More - E! Online

 For the last four years, Maisie Richardson-Sellers has won CW fans over with a pair of roles on DC's Legends of Tomorrow, first playing Amaya Jiwe (a version of the DC Comics character Vixen original to the series) for two seasons, followed by another two as shape-shifter Charlie.
 But the conclusion of the show's fifth and final season brought about the queer English actress' departure from the series so that she might, as co-showrunner Phil Klemmer told TVLine, "make her mark as a filmmaker on her own."

-While we await news of her filmmaking, Richardson-Sellers joins E!
-News' week-long New Faces of Pride celebration, offering her take on the state of things in this most unusual year.
+While we await news of her own filmmaking and queue up our next viewing of her latest project—Netflix's The Kissing Booth 2—take a look back at Richardson-Sellers' entry in E!
+News' week-long New Faces of Pride celebration, where she offers her take on the state of things in this most unusual year.

 As we find ourselves in a Pride season unlike any other, with the country battling a pandemic while rising up to tackle the systemic oppression that's plagued Black Americans for decades, how has your personal definition of Pride changed or shifted this year?